cs168898/redis-clone/README.md

 # redis-clone (WORK IN PROGRESS)
-Building the Redis in-memory database with distrubuted caching to gain a deeper understanding of Redis technology and distrubuted systems.
+Building the Redis in-memory database with distributed caching to gain a deeper understanding of Redis technology and distributed systems.

 ## How to start
 1. In an terminal, type ```go run .```, this will start the net/http server to listen to requests and accept commands.